Prag8855/aab/content/guides/permanent-residence.md

 ### Required documents for everyone

 - [ ] **Passport**
     If you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), include a colour scan of your passport.
 If you go in person, bring your passport.
-You get it back during the appointment; they do not keep it.[^75]
+You get it back during the appointment; they do not keep it.
 - [ ] **Proof of health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
-[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
     - [ ] **Health insurance card**
     - [ ] or **proof of public health insurance**
         Get a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)* from your health insurer or your health insurance broker.